Financial-Times/origami/components/o3-web-token/README.md

 ## Usage

-Check out [how to include Origami components in your project](https://origami.ft.com/documentation/components/#including-origami-components-in-your-project) to get started with `o3-web-token`.

 `o3-web-token` exports brand specific tokens that are used by other components.
 At the moment `o3-web-token` only supports `core`, `internal`, `professional` and `whitelabel` brands.
 To import brand specific tokens you can import them directly in your CSS file:

 ```css